rqlite/gorqlite/README.md

 gorqlite should be considered alpha until more testers share their experiences.
 See TODO below.

+This fork of gorlqite supports rqlite 6.x and later.

 ## Features

 * Abstracts the rqlite http API interaction - the POSTs, JSON handling, etc.  You submit your SQL and get back an iterator with familiar database/sql semantics (`Next()`, `Scan()`, etc.) or a `map[column name as string]interface{}.